jdevfullstack-projects/converter-app/README.md

 up arguing, say, who should get the name `MyClass`.

-Take note: you must create a new project in your IDE so that the directory structure here will be correct, or else, it will return an error because it cannot find the image data to be loaded.
+Take note: you must create a new project in your IDE so that the directory structure here will be correct or else it will return an error because it cannot find the image data to be loaded.

 For the GUI, I used Swing components.
 Swing is a lightweight version of AWT